-But this year has been different, as we face this unprecedented Pandemic across the world, the Corona Virus Pandemic.
+But this year has been different, as we face this unprecedented Pandemic across the world, the Covid19 Pandemic.
 The Christians and rest of the world are forced to be quarantined.
 The major functions across the world is at stand still, collective gatherings are prohibited.
-But we still see many Christians observing this day on the rooftops, through laptops, and different ways in their capacity.
+But we still see many Christians observing this day on the rooftops, through laptops online, and different ways in their capacity.
 Many churches don’t celebrate this day though as they consider Jesus Christ as the fulfillment of all the laws and celebrations.
 I personally don’t celebrate the Palm Sunday in a traditional way.
 I believe that celebrating our Lord Jesus does not require any rituals or methods other than sacrament of the Lord’s table that He commanded us to take as a remembrance of His body and of the Blood as a sacrifice for the atonement of our sin.
 Either way, remembering the historical Palm Sunday for our worship meditation will be a sobering and God glorifying thing to do.

 Thus let us look into the scriptural text that is relevant to this theme, for our edification, Zechariah 9: 9-10

 Shout aloud, O daughter of Jerusalem!

 Behold, your king is coming to you;